chriskrycho/v5.chriskrycho.com/site/essays/Feeds are Not Fit for Gardening.md

 [feedbin]: https://feedbin.com
 [nnw]: https://netnewswire.com

+This has a significant downside even for stream-type content.
+News publishers and blog authors alike regularly make meaningful edits to their content.
+Many a news story bears the stamp of changes—sometimes changes critical to key points in the story!—after publishing:

+> A previous version of this article said… It has been corrected to say… We apologize for the error.

+Unless you happen to come back to the article, though, it is unlikely you will see that—and all the more so if you read it via a feed, because such changes are often not surfaced *at all*, still less highlighted.

 Second, many publishing systems do not use updates meaningfully anyway.
-Well behaved feed generators *can* update old items, including an "updated at" time stamp, but they don’t have to, and not all do.
+Well behaved feed generators *can* update old items, including an "updated at" time stamp, but they do not have to, and not all do.
+(This is another reason that you are unlikely to see corrections appear in your news reader.)
 That concomitantly decreases the value of implementing support for handling updates.
 This reinforces the tendency for feed reader applications to ignore updates.

 Third, the existing feed specifications all handle updates differently. <abbr>RSS</abbr> has a single `pubDate` value and Atom a single `updated` value, the idea in both cases apparently being that the distinction between when an item was first published and when it was most recently updated doesn't matter (The specs don’t say *why*, though, so that’s just my hypothesizing.) <abbr>JSON</abbr> Feed sensibly supplies both `date_published` and `date_modified`.

 That means that a feed reader service or application like Feedbin or NetNewsWire needs to be a lot smarter, though.
-It cannot rely on having <abbr>JSON</abbr> Feed items (still by far the minority), nor on those items correctly using `date_modified` (since both `date_published` and `date_modified` are optional).
+It cannot rely on publishers updating `pubDate` in <abbr>RSS</abbr> or `updated` in Atom; nor on having <abbr>JSON</abbr> Feed items, since they are still by far the minority; nor on those items correctly using `date_modified`, since both `date_published` and `date_modified` are optional.
 Net, the reader service has to keep track of previous versions itself using some kind of caching mechanism.

 This further increases the cost of implementing handling for updates for feed readers, which again decreases the likelihood they will do so.